 And study the competition.
-Next time you’re on Facebook look at the way its interface copy is constructed.
+Next time you’re on Facebook look at its interface copy.
 Why does the app use the words it does?
+What words start its sentences?
 The same goes for bid writing, building an audience, and writing persuasive copy.

 Make a start on your tech for good writing journey.
 Arthur will be cheering you on, wishing he was alive to share the adventure.

 Like this?
 Read more tips about building your tech for good project here.